muditmathur11/Self-DrivingCar/README.md

 # Self-DrivingCar

 In this repository I will update with several projects for the Self-Driving Car NanoDegree Program from Udacity.
 The first featured project is the Traffic Light Classifier.
-Read below for more information about this project.
+Read below for more information about this project:

 # Traffic Light Classifier
 In this project, I used my knowledge of computer vision techniques to build a classifier for images of traffic lights!
 I was provided a dataset of traffic light images in which one of three lights is illuminated: red, yellow, or green.